FDOT District Four - Broward Header Image

 Traffic Impacts:

-Westbound SR 862/I-595 and Perimeter Road Advanced Full Closure Notice: All lanes of westbound SR 862/I-595, from SR 5/US 1 to just east of SR 9/I-95, will be closed to traffic from 1 a.m. until 5 a.m., on Thursday, Aug.
-21 for overhead sign structure installation.
+Westbound SR 862/I-595 Advanced Full Closure Notice: All lanes of westbound SR 862/I-595, from SR 5/US 1 to just east of SR 9/I-95, will be closed to traffic from 1 a.m. to 5 a.m., on Monday, Sept.
+8 for overhead sign structure installation and removal.
+To ensure the safety of motorists and crews, the following ramp movements will also be closed to traffic from 1 a.m. until 5 a.m., on Monday, Sept.
+8:

 The westbound SR 862/I-595 entrance ramp from southbound SR 5/US 1 and Port Everglades Expressway/Eller Drive will be closed.
 Traffic will be detoured via southbound SR 5/US 1, westbound SR 818/Griffin Road, and northbound SR 9/I-95 to access westbound SR 862/I-595.